The Resurrection of the Old Lick Cemetery In Roanoke Virginia

 The city condemned some 1600 homes, 200 businesses, and 24 churches heartbreakingly and unfairly.

 Individual homeowners were offered approximately $3,000 each for their homes when the average cost of a new home was around $7,000.
 The city did not help secure financing for replacement home purchases.
 Because this eviction took place many years before the 1968 Fair Housing Act and the 1974 Equal Credit Opportunity Act, and because of the lack of jobs in the Roanoke area at the time, the people who lost their homes had a difficult, if not impossible, time finding another home they could afford.
-It was financially devastating for the people who lived in the area.
+It was financially devastating for the people who lived in those neighborhoods.

 What happened to the cemetery is also pretty upsetting.